ZIMSEC O Level Principles of Accounts Notes:Determining whether an account has a debit or credit balance

 - So which figure is for Sales and which is for Purchases?

 - To unscramble these figure you can use the mnemonic PEA| RLS

 - This stands for Purchases Expenses Assets | Revenue Liabilities and Sales

 - All the items left of | have debit balances for example Rent payable ( an expense), Motor Vehicle ( an Asset) and of course the Purchases Account.

 - All items on the right side of | have a Credit balance for example Rent Receivable ( Revenue), Loan from bank ( liability) and Sales have Credit balances.

 - In addition Provisions have credit balances for example the Provision for Depreciation account.

-- Also you should note that the Sales and Purchases are accounts should not be confused with the Sales and Purchases Account.
+- Also you should note that the Sales and Purchases accounts should not be confused with the Sales and Purchases Control Accounts.

-- The Sales control account which is a summary of the debtor’s ledger account has a debit balance since it lists all the trade debtors of the business.
+- The Sales control account which is a summary of the debtor’s ledger account has a debit balance since it collates all the trade debtors of the business.